We welcome you to The Village Inn

 Designed to accommodate group tours, the Village Inn of Lakefield is an ideal destination for Ontario motor coach tours, seniors groups, and any type of group travel.
 Our location between Toronto and Ottawa makes the Village Inn a convenient stop and a restful overnight stay for motor coach groups.
 Being located between Toronto and Ottawa also makes it a perfect central meeting place for reunions and gatherings.
 Book your next Kawartha group getaway or Ontario bus tour at the Village Inn.
 We would be pleased to personalize a group package to suit your group travel plans.
 Simply give us a call.
 The Village Inn of Lakefield has hosted many Ontario tour groups over the years so you can rest assured that your Ontario scenic motor coach tour, seniors travel group, or church group retreat in the Kawarthas will be warmly welcomed upon arrival and receive the outstanding service and individual attention that it deserves throughout your stay with us.
 If you are planning a getaway for a seniors group or for anyone that has mobility issues, our Kawartha Lakes inn has two fully wheelchair accessible rooms on the main floor and an elevator that allows easy access to all rooms, suites and meeting/social rooms on the upper levels of the inn.

 The Village Inn of Lakefield has built a steady reputation as a wonderful vacation destination.
-Whether you are travelling with a large group, or just out for a romantic getaway for two, The Village Inn is the perfect destination.
+Whether you are travelling with a large group, or just out for a romantic getaway for two, The Village Inn is the perfect Ontario tourist destination.
 The town of Lakefield is a small but cozy village, with plenty to do for any vacationer.
 If you enjoy shopping, there are many varied and eclectic shops along Lakefield's main street that will catch your eye.
 Shops like "Stuff", "Tragically Hip", "Sunblockers" and many more along the main street carry a wide variety of souvenirs, unique and affordable clothing, homemade confections and perfect mementos for your weekend getaway.

-The warm charm of our country inn and its picturesque location in the pretty town of Lakefield makes The Village Inn the perfect choice for a beautiful wedding reception.
+The warm charm of our country inn in the Kawarthas and its picturesque location in the pretty town of Lakefield makes The Village Inn the perfect choice for a beautiful wedding reception.
 Let us make your special day wonderful in every way.
 Our elegant banquet room accommodates small private gatherings of up to 80 guests.
 We will assist with everything from sample wedding menus to customized wedding plans.
 There are five lovely Churches within easy walking distance from the Inn.
 Your wedding party and out-of-town guests can be comfortably accommodated in our beautifully appointed rooms.
 Our luxurious suites, with two-person whirlpool baths, provide a romantic setting for any honeymoon or wedding night.
 For a memorable Ontario resort wedding, there are few places more charming than the Village Inn of Lakefield.

 Our inviting Ontario country inn, right in the heart of the historic village of Lakefield, is a great location for any weekend getaway or midweek escape from the city.
 We offer some very attractive room rates, accommodation packages, seasonal inn specials.
 Look for our special packages for weddings, outdoor enthusiasts, art & history buffs, spa lovers, golfers and romantics.
 All room rates include a delicious continental breakfast.
 We are very pleased to offer a 10% discount for Lakefield College School, Trent University, CAA members,Seniors 65 years of age and over, and local community referrals by friends and family.